atraxmantis/atraxmantis.github.io/README.md

 * pages/
 * images/

-All other directories and files are MIT Licensed.
-Feel free to use the HTML and CSS as you please.
 If you a copy the jekyll site generator, a link back to http://github.com/mojombo/jekyll would be appreciated by the devolper, but is not required.
-If you copy my pushlished content, a link back to https://lawlessgenomics.com would be appreciated.
+If you copy my pushlished content, a link back to https://atraxmantis.com would be appreciated.

 For git tracking, test:
 `git config merge.conflictstyle diff3`